Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 $ ffmpeg -i 'audio.mp4' -i 'video.webm' 'output.mov'
 ```

 Keep in mind that muxing can be a computationally expensive task, especially if it involves transcoding between different formats.
-Whenever possible, it's recommended to use an output container that is compatible with the specified input streams, as that will eliminate the need to convert data, making the process much faster.
+Whenever possible, **it's recommended to use an output container that is compatible with the specified input streams**, as that will eliminate the need to convert data, making the process much faster.

 Most YouTube streams are provided in `webm` and `mp4` formats, so if you stick to either of those containers for all inputs and outputs, you should be able to perform muxing without transcoding.
 To do that, add the `-c copy` flag to the command, instructing FFmpeg to copy the input streams directly to the output file: